 California Expiration – Gift certificates cannot contain expiration dates.
 California Code § 1749.5(a)(1)

-A gift certificate sold without an expiration date is valid until redeemed or replaced.
+A gift certificate sold without expiration is valid until redeemed or replaced.
 California Code § 1749.5(c).

 Gift cards cannot contain a service fee until the gift card has been inactive for two years, the remaining value is not more than $5, and the service fee is not more than $1 per month.
 California Code § 1749.5(a)(2), 1749.5(e).

-Disclosure – Gift certificates handed out by the issuer to the consumer pursuant to an awards, loyalty or promotional program, as well as gift certificates sold below face value, or those issued for a food product are permitted to contain an expiration date, as long as the date appears in at least 10 point font on the front of the gift certificate.
+Disclosure – Gift certificates handed out by the issuer to the consumer pursuant to awards, loyalty, or promotional programs, as well as gift certificates sold below face value, or those issued for a food product are permitted to contain an expiration date, as long as the date appears in at least 10 point font on the front of the gift certificate.
 California

 Code § 1749.5(d)